Growth Metrics

 • Quarterly Long-Term Debt Repayments rose 100.35% to $569.0 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $2.5 billion through Feb 2026, up 279.26% year-over-year, with the annual reading at $2.0 billion for FY2025, 5.56% down from the prior year.

-• Long-Term Debt Repayments for Q1 2026 was $569.0 million at Jabil, up from $328.0 million in the prior quarter.
+• Long-Term Debt Repayments was $569.0 million for Q1 2026 at Jabil, up from $328.0 million in the prior quarter.

-• The five-year high for Long-Term Debt Repayments was $1.7 billion in Q2 2022, with the low at $116.0 million in Q3 2024.
+• Over five years, Long-Term Debt Repayments peaked at $1.7 billion in Q2 2022 and troughed at $116.0 million in Q3 2024.

-• The sharpest move saw Long-Term Debt Repayments plummeted 90.69% in 2024, then soared 979.34% in 2025.
+• Year-over-year, Long-Term Debt Repayments crashed 90.69% in 2024 and then surged 979.34% in 2025.

-• Over 5 years, Long-Term Debt Repayments stood at $1.1 billion in 2022, then plummeted by 58.91% to $436.0 million in 2023, then tumbled by 70.18% to $130.0 million in 2024, then surged by 152.31% to $328.0 million in 2025, then soared by 73.48% to $569.0 million in 2026.
+• A 5-year view of Long-Term Debt Repayments shows it stood at $1.1 billion in 2022, then tumbled by 58.91% to $436.0 million in 2023, then crashed by 70.18% to $130.0 million in 2024, then soared by 152.31% to $328.0 million in 2025, then skyrocketed by 73.48% to $569.0 million in 2026.